All About Mesothelioma

-Providers then use the TNM system (also called tumor - node - metastasis system).
+Providers then use the TNM system (also called tumor - node - metastasis system) to stage the cancer.
 This describes the size and local spread of the tumor (T), if any lymph nodes are involved (N), and if it has spread to other more distant areas of the body (M).
 This is then converted to a stage, between 0 and IV (four), with higher numbers denoting more advanced disease.
 Patients with earlier stage tumors tend to live longer and respond better to available treatments.

 How is mesothelioma treated?

 Treatment is dependent on the stage of the disease, the location of the tumor, the patient's age, and his or her state of health.
 The first step to deciding on treatment is to determine if the disease is operable - meaning can surgery be performed and be beneficial to the patient.
 Younger, healthy patients with early-stage malignant pleural mesothelioma may be candidates for surgery that removes the mesothelial tissue around the tumor.
 Surgery to either remove the entire lung with the tumor (termed extrapleural pneumonectomy) or lung-sparing surgery that removes only the tumor and the lining of the lung (termed extended or radical pleurectomy), is the most common option for these patients.